fgokeke/alx-higher_level_programming/0x0A-python-inheritance/README.md

 size must be a positive integer, validated by integer_validator the area() method must be implemented print() should print, and str() should return, the square description: [Square] <width>/<height>

+12. My integer
+#advanced
+Write a class MyInt that inherits from int:

+MyInt is a rebel.
+MyInt has == and != operators inverted You are not allowed to import any module

+13. Can I?
+#advanced
+Write a function that adds a new attribute to an object if it’s possible:

+Raise a TypeError exception, with the message can't add new attribute if the object can’t have new attribute You are not allowed to use try/except
+You are not allowed to import any module